gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

-   If the DTLS handshake is successful in establishing a security context to protect further communication and the peer identity is accepted then the SCTP association is informed that it can move to the PROTECTED state.
+   If the DTLS handshake is successful in establishing a security context to protect further communication and the peer identity is accepted the Association is validated (see {{protocol_overview}}) by handshaking PVALID chunks inside DTLS CHUNK payload.

+   Once the Association has been validated, then the SCTP association is informed that it can move to the PROTECTED state.

    If the DTLS handshake failed the SCTP association SHALL be aborted and an ERROR chunk with the Error in Protection error cause, with